Jepvid/CRCPatcher-for-Ship-Custom-Audio/README.md

 4. **Patch the ROM**:
    Once you've confirmed the deletion, the executable will patch the ROM with the CRC values from the decompiled ROM and save it as a new patched ROM (`patched_rom.z64`).

-## Contribution

-If you'd like to contribute to this project or make improvements, feel free to open a pull request or submit an issue.